cis399-2017-team/Binary-Boiz/project/Project_Write-up.md

 ### Goals:
 * Create a new instance for hosting our project server.
 * Create and maintain a webserver which hosts the open source software Paperwork (https://github.com/twostairs/paperwork/blob/master/README.md).
+* Test if the website is working correctly: creating accounts, creating notes, etc.

 ### Use:
 * Gives a set of users access to useful software which may help with productivity.